Chery Tiggo 7 Super Hybrid vs Honda CR-V e:HEV RS

 Both get the family-SUV fundamentals right: room for five, comfortable and supportive front seats, good visibility, rear air vents, USB ports and a fold-down centre armrest.

-The CR-V is the slightly larger car on a longer wheelbase, and it shows in two ways: a bit more rear-seat space and a much bigger boot, 561L versus 475L.
-Its rear wheel arches and transmission tunnel are a touch more intrusive, though, where the Tiggo has a flatter floor that makes three-across back there easier.
+The CR-V is the larger car on a longer wheelbase, and it shows in two ways: a bit more rear-seat space and a much bigger boot, 581L against 475L.
+It is also the only one of the two with a towing rating, at 750kg braked, where the Tiggo 7 Super Hybrid is not rated to tow at all.
+If you pull even a small box trailer, that is the end of the conversation.

-Material quality and console design tip to the Honda, which feels the more solidly screwed-together cabin.
-The Chery hits back with clever touches: extra storage under the console big enough for a small bag, and a glass-hammer/seatbelt-cutter built in, which is genuinely useful in an emergency.
+The Chery hits back with clever touches: extra storage under the console big enough for a small bag, and a built-in glass hammer and seatbelt cutter, which is a genuinely useful thing to have.
 Dimensions are close, but the Honda's extra length translates into the more usable family space.

 True Cost to Own